aubreymoore/OrNV-Transmission/README.md

 **ornv-transmission.csv**  is a text file containing the bioassay data.

-**ornv-transmission. ipynb** is a Jupyter notebook which generates plots for the tech report
+**ornv-transmission. ipynb** is a Jupyter notebook which analyzes the data and generates plots for the tech report.

 **ornv-transmission.tex** is a text file, with **tex** mark up, which generates the tech report.